 Hello adventurers!
-Welcome to my spellbook and thank you so much for checking out the seventh episode of the elf subrace series man do we have a real pain the neck in store for you today.
+Welcome to my spellbook and thank you so much for checking out the seventh episode of the elf subrace series man do we have a real pain in the neck in store for you today.
 We’re gonna be looking at mark of shadow elf which was released in eberron rising from the last war.
 If you’re not familiar with the marked races i envy you, i remember when they were first released a ton of my DM buddies were freaking out over them.

 And you know what with good reason there aren’t a ton of dms i’m aware of that have gone through someone trying to cheese one of the marked sub-races and still use it right!
 So usually dms allow them until someone really tries to push them to their limits and then they’ll just outright ban them.